-S14 Define and collect Difference between preventative and corrective maintenance Can identify systems performance, failures, and obsolescence, and evolving user needs, and new technology opportunities to initiate system design changes and update.
-Has supervisor of others, operation and support activities to assess systems performance, failures, and obsolescence, and evolving user needs, and new technology opportunities to initiate system design changes and update.
-Has operational data for monitoring and control of a system Data needs and collection methods for operational support Assisted with monitoring and control of systems engineering activities, including measurement assessment and reporting of tasks against plans Identified corrective actions if necessary Monitored and controlled systems engineering activities, including measurement assessment and reporting of tasks against plans independently or as supervisor of others Identified and applied corrective action if necessary
+S15 Initiate design change proposals in response to system failure or degradation Difference between preventative and corrective maintenance Has Assisted in operation and support activities to assess systems performance, failures, and obsolescence, and evolving user needs, and new technology opportunities to initiate system design changes and update.
+Has Managed, independently or as supervisor of others, operation and support activities to assess systems performance, failures, and obsolescence, and evolving user needs, and new technology opportunities to initiate system design changes and update.
+S14 Define and collect operational data for monitoring and control of a system Can identify Data needs and collection methods for operational support Has Assisted with monitoring and control of systems engineering activities, including measurement assessment and reporting of tasks against plans Identified corrective actions if necessary Has Monitored and controlled systems engineering activities, including measurement assessment and reporting of tasks against plans independently or as supervisor of others Identified and applied corrective action if necessary

-B6 Take a proactive and Can explain Can evidence Managed and traded technical margins horizontally and/or vertically through the project hierarchy, if needed Not required at systematic approach to resolving operational issues How to identify and rectify system faults Examples of activities during operation carried out to identify in advance and avoid operational issues, under supervision Can describe practitioner level; use same criterion as supervised practitioner
+Managed and traded technical margins horizontally and/or vertically through the project hierarchy, if needed B6 Take a proactive and systematic approach to resolving operational issues Can explain How to identify and rectify system faults Can evidence Examples of activities during operation carried out to identify in advance and avoid operational issues, under supervision Can describe Key system features or behaviours that ensure user satisfaction Not required at practitioner level; use same criterion as supervised practitioner

-Competency/KSB Awareness Supervised Practitioner Practitioner Planning K19 The role of systems engineering planning as part of an overall project/programme plan • N/a Can describe • Development of systems engineering plan for a project • Linkage of systems engineering plan to project management plan Can identify • Key design parameters required to track critical aspects of design during development Not required at practitioner level; use same criterion as supervised practitioner S20 Coordinate and maintain effective and workable plans across multiple disciplines • N/a Assisted in the development and implementation of systems engineering plans under supervision Developed and implemented systems engineering plans independently or as a supervisor of others Risk and Opportunity K4 The distinction between risk, issue, and opportunity and the different forms of treatment available • N/a Can describe • Governing processes for risk and opportunity management Can explain The definition of risk and opportunity managemen plans, processes, and
+Group 5.
+Assessment 1: Report, Presentation and Questions Competency/KSB Awareness Supervised Practitioner Practitioner Planning K19The role of systems engineering planning as part of an overall project/programme plan • N/a Can describe Development of systems engineering plan for a project Linkage of systems engineering plan to project management plan Can identify Key design parameters required to track critical aspects of design during development Not required at practitioner level; use same criterion as supervised practitioner S20 Coordinate and maintain effective and workable plans across multiple disciplines • N/a Has • Assisted in the development and implementation of systems engineering plans under supervision Has Developed and implemented systems engineering plans independently or as a supervisor of others Risk and Opportunity K4 The distinction between risk, issue, and opportunity and the different forms of treatment available • N/a Can describe • Governing processes for risk and opportunity management Can explain The definition of risk and opportunity management plans, processes, and